 All amounts outstanding under the credit agreement become due and payable on the facility termination date of July 6, 2027.
-The Term Loan is repayable in quarterly payments of \$4.1 million, the first of which will be made on January 1, 2023 with no quarterly payment due October 1, 2022, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the credit agreement (an amount not to exceed \$8.5 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
-In fiscal 2022, the Company repaid \$4.9 million of additional loan repayments due to Excess Cash Flow related to fiscal 2021.
-In the first quarter of fiscal 2021 the banks waived the Excess Cash Flow requirement related to fiscal 2020.
-Under the Company's sixth amended and restated revolving credit facility, the next annual Excess Cash Flow payment will be applicable for fiscal year ended September 30, 2023.
+The Term Loan is repayable in quarterly payments of \$4.1 million, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the credit agreement (an amount not to exceed \$8.5 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
+As of September 30, 2023, the Company expects to make approximately \$4.0 million of additional term loan repayments due to Excess Cash Flow for the fiscal year ended September 30, 2023.
+The amount is included in the caption current maturities of long-term debt on our consolidated balance sheet.
+In fiscal 2022, the Company did not have to make an Excess Cash Flow payment.

 The interest rate on the revolving credit facility and the term loan is based on a margin over Adjusted Term Secured Overnight Financing Rate ("SOFR") or a base rate.
+At September 30, 2023, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 6.6% and 6.3%, respectively.
 At September 30, 2022, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 4.7% and 2.6%, respectively.
-At September 30, 2021, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 4.3% and 2.5%, respectively.

-The Commitment Fee on the unused portion of the revolving credit facility is 0.30% from December through April, and 0.20% from May through November
+The Commitment Fee on the unused portion of the revolving credit facility is 0.30% from December through April, and 0.20% from May through November.